whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2023-spring/16-video/16-03-magical-powers-video.md

 # What am I Turning In in Two Weeks?

-1. Folder of video clips of all scenes shot - [Video Shooting Instructions](#video-shooting-instructions)
+1. Folder of video clips of all scenes shot

 #### Google Drive Upload Folder